In the Name of the Sovereign People: Plot

 In Rome, in the Papal States, in 1849, Pope Pius IX was forced to go to Gaeta, Kingdom of the Two Sicilies, in exile because of the advent of the Roman Republic.
-A few months later, the French troops of General Oudinot and the Austrian troops try to retake Rome to impose the restoration of the temporal power, which sone of the citizens, especially the nobles, support.
+A few months later, the French troops of General Oudinot and the Austrian troops try to retake Rome to impose the restoration of the temporal power, which some of the citizens, especially the nobles, support.

-In the house of the Marquis Arquati, a papal noble, live his son Eufemio, who is weak and shy, and his wife, Cristina, who had been forced by the family tomarry him; his daughter, Giacinta; and the servant-mistress, Rosetta.
-Cristina, a supporter of the republic, has become the lover of Captain Giovanni Livraghi, a Milanese revolutionary who rushed to the aid of the republicans and is a great friend of the Barnabite friar Ugo Bassi, who opposes the temporal power and supports the rights of the people but is always faithful to his mission as a priest.
+In the house of the Marquis Arquati, a papal noble, live his son Eufemio, who is weak and shy, and his wife, Cristina, who had been forced by the family to marry him; his daughter, Giacinta; and the servant-mistress, Rosetta.
+Cristina, a supporter of the Republic, has become the lover of Captain Giovanni Livraghi, a Milanese revolutionary who rushed to the aid of the republicans and is a great friend of the Barnabite friar Ugo Bassi, who opposes the temporal power and supports the rights of the people but is always faithful to his mission as a priest.

 Among the insurgent commoners is notably Angelo Brunetti, also known as "Ciceruacchio", accompanied by his 12-year-old son, Lorenzo.
 Meanwhile, Marquis Eufemio, who suddenly falls in love with his wife, whom he sees transfigured by his political passion and by that of Livraghi, is determined to kill his rival and so reaches him, while fighting on the Janiculum, where he instead saves him by killing a Frenchman, who was about to hit him dead.

 After many clashes, the surviving republican patriots, defeated by foreign troops, leave Rome and head in disorder towards the north.
 Cristina tries to reach Giovanni, who left with Bassi to join Giuseppe Garibaldi, but Bassi and Livraghi are arrested and sentenced to death, and the woman tries in vain to save her lover by begging for pardon from a powerful prelate, who is a friend.
 Before the execution, Ugo is denied the sacraments, and Giovanni chooses to confess to him.

 Meanwhile, Eufemio is still looking for his wife, whom he wants to kill to take revenge, but after Livraghi's death, he sees her again, and everything has then changed between them.
 Cristina now esteems him for his generous gesture on the Janiculum, which made him risk his life.
-The couple reunite, and she follows her husband, who decides to fight the Piedmonteses for the unification of Italy.
+The couple reunite, and she follows her husband, who decides to enlist the army of the Piedmonteses for the unification of Italy.
 Meanwhile, Ciceruacchio and his son are also shot, and Pope Pius IX returns to rule in Rome.

+In 1870 Eufemio, along with the troops of the united Kingdom of Italy, enters in Rome.